DanieLevy/eyetask/docs/changelogs/brand-update-summary.md

 ---

-**Note**: This brand update maintains full backward compatibility while presenting the new "Drivers Hub" identity to users.
+**Note**: This brand update systematically replaces "eyetask" with "drivertasks" throughout the technical stack while maintaining the "Driver Tasks" user-facing identity.